-My work so far on scientific (specifically, physical) theories has been connected by the interwoven thematic threads of pluralism, the pragmatics of application, and the importance of context.
-I am also developing a research program to use ideas and methods from topology to formalize notions of similarity among mathematical models used in science.
-These can be put to use giving precise answers to a surprising variety of questions, such as the nature of intertheoretic reduction and emergence, theory change, lawhood and counterfactual reasoning in science, and the epistemology of modeling.
+I am developing a research program to use ideas and methods from topology to formalize notions of similarity amongst models used in science.
+This can be put to use giving precise answers to a surprising variety of questions, such as the nature of intertheoretic reduction and emergence, theory change, lawhood and counterfactual reasoning in science, and the epistemology of modeling and idealization.
 Here, the selection of the relevant notion of similarity in a given context is crucial, as is specificity in just what models one is considering.

 Spacetime Theory and Gravitation

 In the context of general relativity, Stephen Hawking (among others) has proposed that a necessary condition for a property of spacetime to be “physically significant” is that it is stable: all the spacetimes sufficiently similar to the one in question must also have that property.
 Thus whether a property is stable depends on the notion of similarity.
 In physics, this is done by introducing a topology on the collection of all spacetimes.
 Some have thus suggested that one should find a canonical topology, a single “right” topology for every inquiry.
 In another paper, I show how the main candidates—and each possible choice, to some extent—faces the horns of a no-go result.
 I suggest that instead of trying to decide what the “right” topology is for all problems, one should let the details of particular types of problems guide the choice of an appropriate topology.
 I’ve even constructed a new topology that better captures the similarity of global spacetime properties.